Updated on the 21st of July.

 Some individuals are more at risk of being exposed to certain diseases.
 We will perform a risk assessment in order to identify them and book them at the appropriate time.

 We ask your patience with this process as we will focus on the most vulnerable cases first.
-Please answer truthfully to the questions from our receptionists regarding your pet's circumstances so we can ensure all of our patients are seen when they should.

 Depending on your pet's circumstances, the vet will decide what is the best vaccination protocol for him/her.